 In this setting, individuals with NAFLD/MAFLD and COVID-19 infections exhibit inflammatory response pathways, particularly those involving cytokines that may aggravate the clinical result by causing an increase in liver inflammation or by serving as a marker of metabolic risk factors.
 A precise understanding of the behavior of the virus and the risk factors contributing to the initiation and progression of COVID-19 will be crucial in the near future to predict virus-related events around the globe due to the pandemic characteristics and high mortality rate of SARS-CoV-2 infection.

-According to Wang et al.[20], analysis of COVID-19-infected patients revealed independent risk factors for hypertension, diabetes, chronic obstructive pulmonary disease, cardiovascular disease, and cerebrovascular disease [odds ratio (OR): 2.29-5.97].
+According to Wang et al[20], analysis of COVID-19-infected patients revealed independent risk factors for hypertension, diabetes, chronic obstructive pulmonary disease, cardiovascular disease, and cerebrovascular disease [odds ratio (OR): 2.29-5.97].
 A recent study on COVID-19-infected individuals who were hospitalized in New York reported that 48.7% of the patients had a BMI > 40 kg/m2, suggesting that BMI is one of the strongest predictors of hospitalization (OR: 6.2), only being surpassed by ages ≥ 75 years (OR: 66.8) and age 65-74 years (OR: 10.9)[21].
 Finally, MAFLD was found to be independently linked with COVID-19 progression in a study of 202 consecutive individuals with confirmed COVID-19[22].
 Acute COVID-19 epidemic and chronic MAFLD, which is a member of a larger group of metabolic illnesses, are the two pandemic conditions that are the subject of this article's discussion.
 The underlying MAFLD may contribute to more severe hepatic and metabolic consequences during COVID-19 infection and may develop into another prognostic indicator of the viral illness[21-26].

 COVID-19 AND MAFLD